Skip to main content

 FAQs

-Each county will develop local implementation strategies (LIS) that will be developed within Washington County based upon our own needs.
-This local plan will be approved by the Washington County Board of Commissioners and then and then by Metro Council.
-This plan will be developed following an extensive community outreach process.
-The Metro Community Oversight Committee will review project plans to ensure they are in alignment with the Washington County approved LIS and will enable us to meet our specific goals.
+Each county has developed a local implementation strategy based on community needs.
+The Washington County Local Implementation Strategy (LIS) was approved by the Washington County Board of Commissioners on December 17, 2019.
+The Metro Community Oversight Committee reviews project plans to ensure they are in alignment with the Washington County approved LIS and meeting specific goals.

 The bond will cost county homeowners about $72 per year, or $6 per month, based on assessed home value of $300,000.